MauricioRobayo/colombian-holidays/README.md

 ## Usage

-Import each helper from its dedicated subpath:
+Import each helper from its dedicated subpath (ESM only):

 ```js
 import { FIRST_HOLIDAY_YEAR, LAST_HOLIDAY_YEAR } from "colombian-holidays/constants";